Explanation: MCP

 URIs

-• <documentation source> is the ID of the documentation source in the configuration
+• <source-id> is the globally unique ID of the documentation source as defined when extraction took place

-• <document> is the ID of the document as extracted (the path to the document relative to the root of the documentation source) and may contain one or more path delimiters.
+• <document-id> is the relative path of the document from the root of the extraction and may contain one or more path delimiters

 Next Steps